TaylorDelta/ILIAS-Downloader-KIT/README.md

 # ILIAS Course Downloader

 This Python script automates the process of logging into ILIAS, downloading course materials, and extracting ZIP files.
 It leverages the `Selenium` library for browser automation, enabling the bulk download of multiple course materials at once.
-The script is designed to work with Microsoft Edge and currently supports Windows only.
+The script is designed to work with Microsoft Edge and currently supports therfore Windows only.

 ## Versions Available